redolution/gekkoboot/README.md

 ### PicoBoot

-You can download ready-to-go firmware featuring IPLBoot directly from PicoBoot.
+You can download ready-to-go firmware featuring iplboot directly from PicoBoot.
 Just follow the [installation guide](https://github.com/webhdx/PicoBoot#-installation-guide).
 This is likely what you want.

 Otherwise, use `iplboot.dol` and follow the PicoBoot [compiling firmware](https://github.com/webhdx/PicoBoot#compiling-firmware) instructions to flash your Raspberry Pico.